 Prairie View A&M University requires regular class attendance.
 Attending all classes supports the full academic development of each learner, whether classes are taught with the instructor physically present or via distance learning technologies such as interactive video and/or the internet.
 Excessive absenteeism, whether excused or unexcused, may result in a student's course grade being reduced or in the assignment of a grade of "F." Absences are accumulated beginning with the first day of class during regular semesters and summer terms.
-Each faculty member will include the University's attendance policy in each course syllabus.
+In this course, your attendance score constitutes 15% of your overall grade (see above).
+The attendance score for each day is calculated according to the following rubric: